DusanMadar/TorIpChanger/README.md

 #### Use `toripchanger_server`

-`toripchanger_server` script starts a simple web server which allows you to change Tor' IP remotely using an HTTP get reques to `/changeip/`.
+`toripchanger_server` script starts a simple web server which allows you to change Tor' IP remotely using an HTTP get request to `/changeip/`.
 The response body is always

 ```
 {